borzunov/remoteink/README.md

 Different settings (such as a shortcuts scheme, server's port or maximal FPS value) can be changed in `/etc/remoteinkd/config.ini`.
 The config has comments that help you to understand purpose and format of each option.

-The password's hash is stored in `/etc/remoteinkd/passwd` and can be changed using command:
+The password's hash is stored in `/etc/remoteinkd/passwd` and can be changed using the command:

 	$ sudo remoteinkd passwd